JudahK96/Elastic-Home-SIEM-Lab/README.md

 ## Detection Alerts w/Integrated Push Emails
 ![Screenshot 2024-12-04 165311](https://github.com/user-attachments/assets/24dc414a-cd7d-4ec7-aaef-f4a7ab679a6c)
+Currently no alerts as triggers have not been specified.
+Although, there are some preset rules it is more convenient to flesh out from scratch.
 ### Basic set up for scanning
 ![Screenshot 2024-12-04 165643](https://github.com/user-attachments/assets/62cc810b-4846-4539-a0ca-c3d6b973fc04)
 Creating new rules and defining those rules with a custom query.
 I set the conditions to detect nmap scan evenrts and also sudo elevated privilege events.
 I then set the action when triggered to send a push notification via email.